Theology Issues Links

 And we might add to the sentiment in the above quote, "the greater the superstition and mysticism."

 In the annals of human life experience there is nothing much more tragic than the potent, abiding, and debilitating fear of something that is not real.
-I have some experience with this because as a youngster in a fundamentalist denomination I was told from the pulpit more than once that "we never know when we may be on the Devil's ground."
-Fortunately, I didn't pay that much attention to that particular teaching.
+I have some experience with this because as a youngster in a fundamentalist denomination I was told from the pulpit more than once in the 1950s that if we teenagers went to a movie theater to see a movie, "we were placing our feet on the Devil's ground."
+What was even worse is that we were told every so often that "we never know when we may be on the Devil's ground."
+Fortunately, I didn't pay that much attention to that latter teaching.
 But the point is: SHAME on a denomination that allows this egregious fear-mongering.
 So, let us take a candid look at the Christian concepts of the Devil and Satan.

-Elsewhere in this site it is explained that these two conceptual entities are NOT the same, and yet Christendom in its careless and ignorant propaganda fuses−CONFUSES−the two into being the same bugaboo nightmare individual.
-A little careful research just in the encyclopedias will show this confusion to not hold true.
+Elsewhere in this site it is explained that these two conceptual entities are NOT the same, and yet Christendom in its careless and ignorant propaganda fuses—CONFUSES—or conflates the two into being the same bugaboo nightmare individual.
+A little careful research just in the encyclopedias will show this conflation to not hold true.

-Diabolos, the Divider, known in Christianity as the Devil, is generally believed to be a fallen high ranking or super angel−some believe the very first created being−that rebelled against the cosmos or system ordained by God.
+Diabolos, the Divider, known in Christianity as the Devil, is generally believed to be a fallen high ranking or super angel—some believe the very first created being—that rebelled against the cosmos or system ordained by God and became an implacable and vicious foe..
 Probably the most prominent explanation for this is that he wanted to be equal to Jesus the creator and was jealous and resentful that this could not be.
 Another is that he was jealous and resentful of Adam because of God's regard.

 Satan—the word means blocker, obstructer, or adversary—in the Old Testament and orthodox Judaistic myth is NOT a fallen angel but plays a role in testing God's children.
 The somewhat comparable figure in Islam is known as Iblis or Shaitan, and is generally considered to be a fallen jinn.
 Whatever!

-However, since Jesus personified the original lie by using the term Diabolos and describing him as the "father of lies" going around "like a roaring lion", the issue must be dealt with.
+However, since Jesus personified the original lie by using the term Diabolos and describing it/him as the "father of lies" going around "like a roaring lion", the issue must be dealt with.

-The first major point against believing in a literal Devil is that in a perfect setting of equality, cooperation, no lack, no injustice, no higher or lower ranks, no favoritism, there is just no room for jealousy to blossom in an unfallen being of intelligence.
+The first major point against believing in a literal Devil is that in a perfect setting of equality, cooperation, plenitude, justice, no higher or lower ranks, no favoritism, there is just no room for jealousy to blossom in an unfallen being of intelligence.

-Another is the tragicomic taxation upon one's imagination to conceive of a being so bereft of redeeming qualities that he would nurse an angry resentment while being free and still viable and alive without the support of the life source.
+Another is the tragicomic taxation upon one's imagination to conceive of a being so bereft of redeeming qualities that he would nurse an angry resentment while being free and still viable and alive without the support of the life source for eons of time.

-Those superstitious people that wallow in guilt and fear NEED the Devil to assuage themselves.
-No matter how low they sink, they always have someone who is worse AND someone else they can blame instead of their own spiritual/intellectual irresponsibility..
+Those superstitious people that wallow in guilt and fear seemingly NEED the Devil to assuage themselves.
+No matter how low they sink, they always have someone who is worse AND someone else they can blame instead of themselves and their own spiritual/intellectual irresponsibility.

 The fathomless questions that come are legion.
-Where do the demons live, how do they maintain their lives, how do they get along, why don't they turn on each other, etc.?
+Where do the demons live, how do they maintain their lives, how do they get along, why don't they turn on each other, what are their restrictions, etc.?